JayBazuzi/jaybazuzi.github.io/_posts/toil-scorecard.md

 # How to use it.

-* Build a scorecard repo/project/service/system/tool/offering your team owns.
-Use this to see where your capacity is going and where to invest to reduce toil.
-Look for the "hot spots", where we spend a lot of time and make a lot of decisions, and improve those.
+* Build a scorecard for each repo/project/service/system/tool/offering your team owns.
+Look for hot spots - where a lot of time and decision-making capacity is consumed - to decide where to invest to reduce toil.

-* Collect the scorecards into a report that the boss's boss can peruse so they can support those investments.
+* Collect all the scorecards into a report that the boss's boss can peruse so they can support those investments.
 They'll probably want this for all their teams.

 * When thinking about the design of the next feature, consider how it will impact each of these metrics.